The National Fatality Review-Case Reporting System

 The National Fatality Review-Case Reporting System (NFR-CRS) is a web-based standardized case report tool available to states that was first created in 2005.
 The system allows local and state Child Death Review (CDR) and Fetal and Infant Mortality Review (FIMR) users to enter case data, summarize findings, review team recommendations, access and download data, and create standardized reports.
 A date use agreement must be completed to participate.

-- Child National Fatality Review-Case Reporting System Form version 5.1 (PDF file)
+- CDR National Fatality Review-Case Reporting System Form version 5.1 (PDF file)

 - FIMR National Fatality Review-Case Reporting System Form version 5.1 (PDF file)